 Define the preferred IP version for signaling (audio, video, data).
 Only applicable when both Network IPStack and Conference CallProtocolIPStack are set to Dual, and the network does not have a mechanism for choosing the preferred IP version.
 It also determines the priority of the A/AAAA lookups in DNS, so that the preferred IP version is used for registration.

-Requires user role: ADMIN Default value: IPv4
+Default value: IPv4

 Value space: IPv4/IPv6